sli-23/ecs-171-2022fall-project/README.md

 ## Contribution
 ### Author:
-Yinyin Guan:
+Yinyin Guan: worked on EDA, graphs, intro
-Randy Li:
-Shuying Li:
-Zuge Li:
-Hugo Lin:
-Jianfeng Lin:
+Randy Li: modify abstract, intro, and write some code of models, but fails.
+Shuying Li: worked on EDA, Random Forest, Logistic Regression, PCA Zuge Li:
+Hugo Lin: worked on the writing portion of data preprocessing in readme, make plot for testing and training accuracy Jianfeng Lin: